 “What the hell?” the Gunny said, but staying low, as small arms fire was beginning to come from where the enemy was attacking.

 “Withdraw everyone Gunny, and get them over the edge,” I said.
 “In thirty seconds I’m calling in full battery fire and it’ll take about a minute more of adjusting and flight travel time.
 Anybody up top is going to be full of holes.

 I brought in the first round of white phosphorus, as planned, adjusting from the last high explosive round I’d called in nearby instead of starting anew.
-The round came in perfect, and also initiated a full scale attack by the NVA.
+The round came in perfect, and also initiated a full-scale attack by the NVA.
 It took only a few seconds to get the first battery of four of VT rounds on target.
 I rolled off the cliff and onto the shelf with the Gunny and my scout team.
 There was nobody else there.
 The first four rounds came in as ordered, off to my left.
 I began walking more battery fire across and down the ridge.
 The rounds were so close that, even down below the lip of the cliff, my ears were starting to ring.
-I had forgotten to put tissue in my ears.
+I had forgotten to put the tissue in my ears.
 I did six batteries of four and then swept six more across the plateau above.
-I heard screaming from above, before my hearing went almost entirely.
+I heard screaming from above before my hearing went almost entirely.